brettsmith212/amp-orchestrator-2/api_contract.md

 7. **Response Consistency**: All API responses use standardized helpers ensuring consistent JSON formatting and error handling across all endpoints.

 8. **Error Recovery**: The server includes panic recovery middleware, ensuring stability even during unexpected errors.

+9. **Task Lifecycle**: Tasks follow a strict state machine with validated transitions.
+Use interrupt for graceful stops, abort for immediate termination, and retry for restarting failed tasks.

+10. **Thread Messages**: Each task maintains a conversation thread stored in JSONL format.
+Messages are paginated and delivered in real-time via WebSocket events.

+11. **Task Metadata**: Tasks support optional metadata (title, description, tags, priority) that can be updated via PATCH operations without affecting task execution.

+12. **Git Integration Placeholders**: Merge, delete-branch, and create-pr endpoints are implemented as stubs returning TODO messages, ready for future Git integration.